Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 • Content boxes

-By this, it makes sense for Google too to feature your content on Google Knowledge Graph.
+This makes it more likely for Google to feature your content on Google Knowledge Graph.

-You can do this by creating a series of blog posts to lead them to achieve their additional goals.
+You can do this by creating a series of connected blog posts that lead readers through their journey.

-For example, on BloggingX I have a series of blog posts that guide new bloggers accomplish their series and interconnected goals.
+For example, on BloggingX I have several posts that guide new bloggers through interconnected goals.

 Like this: